AlvaroRosado/event-driven-kafka-messenger-transport/README.md

             enabled: true
 ```

-**Future Enhancement:**
 Support for custom serializers in advanced mode is planned for future versions.
-If you need custom serialization logic, consider:

 ## Configuration